 Alison is a registered dietitian, board-certified in oncology nutrition, and a cancer thriver.
 Her expertise in oncology nutrition and personal experience with her own cancer diagnosis and its treatment provide her with the unique perspective of being able to relate to her clients on an entirely different level.
 Her content is consistently focused on evidence-based guidelines and seeks to increase the awareness of the power of nutrition to complement traditional cancer therapies.

 You’ve likely heard of the Beyond Meat and Impossible Burger.
 They are the plant-based “burgers” that have taken the country, and even world, by storm.
 But a big question remains, are these “meats” healthier than real meat?
 This blog post will touch on some things to think about when it comes to whether or not one should consider including these products into their regular diet.

 The fake meat industry is expected to become a $140 billion industry within the next decade, according to Barclays analysts.

-With numbers like that, it is no surprise one of the most common questions I’ve received lately is, “What are your thoughts on the fake meat craze?” ‘
+With numbers like that, it is no surprise one of the most common questions I receive as a dietitian specializing in plant-based diets is, “What are your thoughts on the fake meat craze?”

 The mission of Impossible Foods is to focus on “drastically reducing humanity’s destructive impact on the global environment by completely replacing the use of animals as a food production technology.”